deltachat/securejoin/source/new.rst

 for establishing a secure contact between two contacts, Alice and Bob.

-1. Alice sends a bootstrap code to Bob via the second channel.
+1. Alice sends a invite code to Bob via the second channel.

-   a) The bootstrap code consists of:
+   a) The invite code consists of:

    - Alice's Openpgp4 public key fingerprint ``Alice_FP``,
      which acts as a commitment to the